A non-semisimple non-invertible symmetry

-In particular, we discuss two phenomena extending the above paradigm: On the one hand, we find an $\mathbb S^1$-parametrised family of symmetric states, which all represent the same gapped phase with respect to an invertible symmetry, and yet transform inequivalently with respect to the non-semisimple symmetry in the sense of ref.~\cite{Garre-Rubio:2022uum}.
-On the other hand, we find two states spontaneously breaking the non-semisimple symmetry, which are labelled by a simple object and its \emph{projective cover}, respectively, in a finite non-semisimple module category.
-We relate the existence of a map between these objects with the fact that these states are indistinguishable in the infinite volume limit, and thus provide a unique vacuum.
-One caveat, however, is that gapped parent symmetric Hamiltonians are generally not self-adjoint.
-Nonetheless, this does not preclude the possibility of finding frustration-free Hamiltonians with a \emph{real spectrum}.
+Our study highlights two phenomena: On the one hand, we find a smooth $\mathbb{S}^1$-parametrised path of gapped symmetric Hamiltonians---which we would interpret as representing the same gapped phase by extending the usual definition to include non-self-adjoint Hamiltonians---yet whose ground states transform inequivalently under the non-semisimple symmetry, in the sense of ref.~\cite{Garre-Rubio:2022uum}.
+On the other hand, we construct a Hamiltonian whose two degenerate ground states spontaneously break the non-semisimple symmetry.
+Moreover, they are indistinguishable in the infinite volume limit, and thus provide a unique vacuum.
+We relate this indistinguishability to the existence of maps between the objects in a category that are respectively associated with the two ground states.

 Although mathematically ubiquitous, non-semisimple categories have not received widespread attention in physics yet.
 They have primarily seen applications in the context of \emph{non-rational conformal field theories} \cite{Kausch:2000fu,Gaberdiel:2001tr,Fuchs:2006nx,Fuchs:2013lda,Creutzig:2013hma}, and lattice regularisations thereof \cite{Pasquier:1989kd,saleur2006enlarged,Read:2007qq,Read:2007ti,Gainutdinov:2012qy,Belletete_2017}, as well as twisted \emph{supersymmetric topological field theories} \cite{Creutzig:2021ext,Garner:2022rwe,ArabiArdehali:2024vli}.
 Recently, there has been a lot of progress in constructing three-dimensional state-sum invariants from certain non-semisimple categories \cite{Geer_2022,Geer:2022qoa,costantino,Iulianelli:2024icl,Hofer:2024cnu}, which we expect to be able to relate to our work through the scope of the \emph{symmetry topological field theory} construction, see e.g. \cite{KONG201762,PhysRevResearch.2.043086,PhysRevResearch.2.033417,Ji:2021esj,Chatterjee:2022kxb,Freed:2022qnc,Huang:2023pyk,Huang:2024ror,PhysRevLett.112.247202,PhysRevLett.121.177203,Apruzzi:2021nmk,Kaidi:2022cpf,Kaidi:2023maf,Delcamp:2024cfp}.